dirigiblelabs/curriculum-2017/StanimirDimitrov/Eclipse-Dirigible-Advanced/Create-Launchpad-Items.md

 5. After you're done click **Finish**.
 6. Repeat for each new launchpad item.
 ## Results
 You have successfully created launchpad items for your Dirigible project.
+You can preview your launchpad items by opening the **index.html** in your **WebContent** folder.
 ## Next steps
 1. [Customize Launchpad Items](Customize-Launchpad-Items.md)
 ## Navigation